Wixel/GUMP/README.md

 :star: Available Filters
 ------------------------
-Filters can be any PHP function that returns a string.
-You don't need to create your own if a PHP function exists that does what you want the filter to do.
+Filter rules can also be any PHP native function (e.g.: rim).

 <div id="available_filters">